Chri060/iacv-2025-riva-rossi/src/README.md

 Some necessary global configuration options specifying the videos to analyze, camera names, paths and known coordinates:

 - video_name: the name of the original stereo videos we are referring to
-- camera_names: the names of the cameras we are using (for visualization and organization purposes)
+- camera_names: the names of the cameras we are using (for visualization and organization)
 - paths: the global paths that we need in our code
     - originals: ath to original videos
 - coords: set of known configurable coordinates